-Moritz Marbach is a postdoctoral researcher at the Immigration Policy Lab at the University of Zurich which is the European branch of the Immigration Policy Lab at Stanford University.
+Moritz Marbach is a postdoctoral researcher at the Immigration Policy Lab at the ETH Zurich which is the European branch of the Immigration Policy Lab at Stanford University.
 His research focuses on political methodology and the role of migration in politics.
 Marbach received his Ph.D. from the University of Mannheim in 2016.
 Over the last years, he has taught various courses in political methodology and international relations.

-Students will develop a deeper understanding of the statistical problems that arise in applied research.
+Course Objectives: Students will develop a deeper understanding of the statistical problems that arise in applied research.
 It will give participants the skills to i) Make sensible choices about which data to collect; ii) Select an appropriate estimator for their estimands and the data at hand; iii) Precisely state the assumptions on which estimates are based; and iv) Conduct sensible, robust inferences and interpret their estimates accurately.
 More generally, students will be able to decide which variables they have to control for (and which they do not) and develop an understanding of what it means when regression results are distorted by selection bias, measurement error or omitted variable bias.

-This course is targeted at social and political scientists with a strong interest in applied empirical research and data analysis.
+Course Prerequisites: This course is targeted at social and political scientists with a strong interest in applied empirical research and data analysis.
 The course is designed for students who already have training in statistics, including a good understanding of simple linear regression and statistical tests, as well as basic knowledge of matrix algebra, calculus, and probability theory.
 Participants must be familiar with STATA and its command structure and be able to write their own do-files.
-R users are also very welcome.
+R users are also welcome.

 – Angrist, J. D. and J.-S. Pischke (2009).
 Mostly Harmless Econometrics.
 An Empiricist’s Companion.
 Princeton: Princeton University Press.